cljfx/cljfx/README.md

 ### Interactive development

-Another useful aspect of app function that should be used during development is refresh functionality: you can call app function with zero args and it will recreate all the components with current description.
+Another useful aspect of renderer function that should be used during development is refresh functionality: you can call renderer function with zero args and it will recreate all the components with current description.

 See walk-through in [examples/e12_interactive_development.clj](examples/e12_interactive_development.clj) as an example of how to iterate on cljfx app in REPL.